applicaster/x-ray/readme.md

 ## Motivation

-While there are a log of different logging systems for Android and iOS available, they all are mostly developer-oriented, and perform only single task: logging.
+While there are a lot of different logging systems for Android and iOS available, they all are mostly developer-oriented, and perform only single task: logging.
 Some of them are too simplistic (timber), while other are too complex (logs4j), and none provide user/QA facing features: easy external configuration, UI.

 X-Ray library is designed with the following goals: